200th RED HORSE SQUADRON

 HISTORY

-The combined unit, the 200th RHS, would have approximately 400 airmen and 16 officers.
+The combined unit, the 200th CES, HR, would have approximately 400 airmen and 16 officers.
 There are approximately 15 cooks, one physician, two medics, and several administrative and support personnel.
 The remaining personnel include engineers, construction equipment operators, pavements maintenance specialists, construction equipment mechanics, carpenters, electricians, and smaller specialized groups of one to eight personnel.
 Their grades range from A1C to CMSgt for enlisted and from Lieutenant to Colonel for officers.

 OPERATIONS